mintedmaterial/SonicKidAI/STAGED_DEPLOYMENT_GUIDE.md

 4. **Test thoroughly between stages:**
    - Do not proceed to the next stage until the current stage is verified
    - Involve users or testers in the verification process when possible

+5. **Manage environment variables carefully:**
+   - Ensure all required environment variables are set before deployment
+   - Use the Replit Secrets tab to store sensitive API keys and credentials
+   - Check for missing environment variables in logs